8 Best Outdoor Swimming Places in the Helsinki Region

 Matinkylä Beach is not only a place to sunbathe and swim but also a hub for various water sports activities.
 Visitors can indulge in activities like kayaking, paddleboarding, and sailing, making the beach an ideal destination for adventure enthusiasts.

 Surrounded by lush greenery and scenic landscapes, Matinkylä Beach provides a serene and picturesque setting for those seeking tranquillity.
-Whether you want to take a leisurely stroll along the shoreline, have a picnic by the water, or simply relax and soak up the sun, Matinkylä Beach has something for everyone.
+Whether you want to take a stroll along the shoreline, have a picnic by the water, or simply relax and soak up the sun, Matinkylä Beach has something for everyone.

 We recommend Matinkylä Beach for people who stay in Espoo.
 Because the beach is quite far from Helsinki, it does not make sense to travel there.
 Using the beach is free but the services cost.